xdevplatform/xdk/xdk/typescript/docs/classes/CommunityNotesClient.md

 # Class: CommunityNotesClient

-Client for Community notes operations
+Client for community notes operations

-This client provides methods for interacting with the Community notes endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Community notes related operations.
+This client provides methods for interacting with the community notes endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all community notes related operations.

 ## Table of contents